 6. Turn out on lightly floured board.
 Knead a few seconds, or until smooth.
 Roll to 1/2-inch thickness.
 Cut into rounds with floured 2-1/2-inch cutter.
 With back of knife press a cross about halfway through each round.

 7. Fill crosses with equal parts of 4-1/2 tablespoons jelly or thick jam.

 8. Place close together in pan.
 Bake on oven shelf slightly above center for 15 minutes, or until brown.
 Serve at once.
-Makes 1/2 dozen Hot Cross Biscuits.
+Makes 1/2 dozen Hot Cross BISCUITS.
+Now, that's different!

-Many people in the United Kingdom, Canada, and elsewhere can recall reciting the following nursery rhyme as a child:
+Many people in the United Kingdom, Canada, and elsewhere in the Commonwealth of Nations can recall reciting the following nursery rhyme as a child:

 Hot cross buns!
 Hot cross buns!